finagle/finch/README.md

 Hi!
-I'm **Finch**, a super-tiny library (actually, just a single package-object [io.finch](https://github.com/vkostyukov/finch/blob/master/src/main/scala/io/finch/package.scala)) atop of [Finagle](http://twitter.github.io/finagle) that makes the development of RESTFul API services more pleasant and slick.
+I'm **Finch**, a super-tiny library (actually, just a single package-object [io.finch](https://github.com/vkostyukov/finch/blob/master/src/main/scala/io/finch/package.scala)) atop of [Finagle](http://twitter.github.io/finagle) that makes the development of purely functional REST API services more pleasant and slick.

 How to finagle your REST API with Finch?